ItsMichal/sea-of-thoughts/README.md

 # Directions

 Simply run `node app.js` on the webserver of your choice.
 Heroku button coming soon.

+## Notes

+- Responsive, but not yet 100% mobile-friendly
+- Would like to expand on back-end given more time
+- Done is approximately 12 hours straight from 9/19/2020 - 9/20/2020

 # Credit
 - Ocean Music - https://youtu.be/lnAT9hcVyo8